-Usually it is regarded as safe to let second and further fragments through, since filtering will effect the first fragment, and thus prevent reassembly on the target host; however, bugs have been known to allow crashing of machines simply by sending fragments.
+Usually it is regarded as safe to let second and further fragments through since filtering will affect the first fragment, and thus prevent reassembly on the target host; however, bugs have been known to allow crashing of machines simply by sending fragments.
 Your call.

 As an example, the following rule will drop any fragments going to 192.168.1.1:

 # iptables -A OUTPUT -f -d 192.168.1.1 -j DROP

 iptables is extensible, meaning that both the kernel and the iptables tool can be extended to provide new features.

 Some of these extensions are standard, and others are more exotic.
 Extensions can be made by other people and distributed separately for niche users.

 Kernel extensions normally live in the kernel module subdirectory, such as /lib/modules/2.4.0-test10/kernel/net/ipv4/netfilter.
 They are demand loaded if your kernel was compiled with CONFIG_KMOD set, so you should not need to manually insert them.

 Extensions to the iptables program are shared libraries which usually live in /usr/local/lib/iptables/, although a distribution would put them in /lib/iptables or /usr/lib/iptables.

 Extensions come in two types: new targets, and new matches (well talk about new targets a little later).
 Some protocols automatically offer new tests: currently, these are TCP, UDP and ICMP as shown below.